ANL-Braid/braid/index.md

 ## Thanks!

 This work is supported by the U.S. Department of Energy's Office of Advanced Scientific Computing Research, via the project **Braid: Data Flow Automation for Scalable and FAIR Science**, and Office of Basic Energy Science, via the project **Actionable Information from Sensor to Data Center**; the [Argonne Leadership Computing Facilty](https://alcf.anl.gov); the [Advanced Photon Source](https://aps.anl.gov); and Argonne LDRD funds.
+Work on Globus Flows is supported by the National Science Foundation under award [1835890](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1835890).

 This page is accessible at [https://anl-braid.github.io/braid/](https://anl-braid.github.io/braid/).